makaw888GH/ImperialMLFinalProject/data_sheet.md

 ## Composition

 - What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
-Each record instance represent a client record, some demographic details, account balance, repayment history and statement amount
+<br>Each record instance represent a client record, some demographic details, account balance, repayment history and statement amount
 - How many instances of each type are there?
+<br> the dataset is not separated into distinct groups or different types.
+It is believed to represent a population of credit card customers that have either defaulted payments or not
 - Is there any missing data?
-No
+<br>No
 - Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by    doctor–patient confidentiality, data that includes the content of individuals’ non-public communications)?
-No PII or SPII included in the data
+<br>No PII or SPII included in the data

 ## Collection process